sib-swiss/sib-software-stack/README.md

 <br>

 ### System libraries
-When building some of the software, **installing a few system libraries is needed** (because some of the base system libraries are not ported to EasyBuild), or recommended (because the library is difficult to build with EasyBuild).
-However, these cases are relatively rare.
+For building certain software, EasyBuild requires **some base system libraries to be installed** on the build host.
+This is because these base system libraries are not ported to EasyBuild.

-As an example, when building `R 4.0.3` on a CentOS 7 machine, the following system dependencies have to be installed: `sudo yum install openssl-devel libibverbs.x86_64 rdma-core-devel`.

-Here is a list of system libraries that are recommended to be installed:
+Building the SIB software stack requires the following libraries to be installed on your system (note: this list might not be complete):
 * OpenSSL (with devel files).
 * Cairo (graphics library).
+* glibc-devel
+* glibc-static
+* rdma-core-devel
+* libibverbs

 <br>